Waniya Hudson

 Waniya LaRyn Hudson (born June 2, 2001) is an American professional soccer player who plays as a defender for Damallsvenskan club Kristianstad.
 She played college soccer for the Notre Dame Fighting Irish.
+She is the older sister of fellow soccer player Wrianna Hudson.

 Early life

 Hudson grew up in Greece, New York, a suburb of Rochester.
 She took after her older sister and began playing soccer when she was seven or eight,.
 She attended Greece Athena High School, where she captained the soccer team and was twice named all-state, and she also lettered in track.
 She played club soccer for the Super 9 boys' team, where she wore the 20 jersey like Abby Wambach, a Rochester native who also played on a boys' team.
 She captained her state Olympic Development Program team and played for the regional ODP squad.
 She committed to the University of Notre Dame during her junior year in 2017.

 College career

 Hudson made 96 appearances for the Notre Dame Fighting Irish from 2019 to 2023, starting every game from her sophomore year onwards.
 She and teammates Eva Gaetino and Leah Klenke formed an Irish defense that was statistically among the best in the country in 2022, keeping clean sheets through the first three rounds of the NCAA tournament before falling in the quarterfinals.
 She played a team high in minutes in her senior and graduate seasons.